 1. Use extra precautions during the first week

 As a driver, you should practice safe driving habits all year long — not just during the school year.
-However, during the very first week of the school year, it is especially important to be careful and alert.
+However, during the very first week of the school year, it is especially important to consider some useful tips to drive safely to be careful and alert.
 Allow extra driving time to account for increased roadway congestion and frequent school bus stops.
 Also, remember that some drivers and cyclists may not yet be fully adjusted to a new route to school, so it is essential to exercise patience while driving.

 2. Avoid multitasking while driving